-Method 2: Using Script packaged in VIM's tools directory
+Method 2: Using Script packaged in VIM's tools directory.

-1. Create an one-time user configuration file containing information about the firmware update:
+1. Create a one-time user configuration file containing information about the firmware update:

-Copy the XL710 configuration and image files to /root/openstack-configs/ directoryOn the already deployed pod, run following script in the VIM installer's tools directory:
+Copy the XL710 configuration and image files to /root/openstack-configs/ directory.
+On the already deployed pod, run following script in the VIM installer's tools directory: